wzmli/COVID19-Canada/README.md

 - Twitter: @MLiwz1
 - [Github repo](https://github.com/wzmli/COVID19-Canada)

-If there are questions about the data, please contact via email or add to the [github issues](https://github.com/wzmli/COVID19-Canada/issues).
+If there are questions about the data, please contact via email or add a [github issue](https://github.com/wzmli/COVID19-Canada/issues).

 ### Terms of Use